zachwill/flask_heroku/README.md

     $ sudo pip install virtualenv
     $ sudo gem install foreman heroku

+Note: If you don't already have Ruby installed, it's easier to install the Foreman gem by using the [Heroku Toolbelt](https://toolbelt.heroku.com/).

 Now, you can setup an isolated environment with `virtualenv`.

     $ virtualenv --no-site-packages env